ukyzky/eurorack/README.md

 The X external clock input mode setting is saved to non volatile memory.

-Notes:
+> Notes:
+>

-When the X external clock alternative mode is active, please connect something to X external clock input jack (not necessary signal but necessary jack).
+> When the X external clock alternative mode is active, please connect jack to X external clock input socket (not necessary signal but necessary jack).
 If no connection, deja vu lock will become unexpected behavior.

 Play scenario is: